conztantinee/eurosat-cnn-classification/README.md

 # Land Cover Classification using CNN and Sentinel-2 Satellite Imagery

 This project focuses on land cover classification from Sentinel-2 satellite imagery using a Convolutional Neural Network (CNN) implemented in PyTorch.
-The goal of the project is to classify satellite image patches into different land cover categories and demonstrate a basic deep learning workflow for geospatial AI applications.
+The goal of the project is to classify satellite image patches into different land cover categories.

 ## Dataset